Terms and Conditions

 1.10 A reference to writing or written includes email but not faxes.

-2. User subscriptions
+2. User subscriptions and demonstrations

 2.1 Subject to the Customer purchasing the User Subscriptions in accordance with clause 3.3 and clause 10.1, the restrictions set out in this clause 2 and the other terms and conditions of this Agreement, the Supplier hereby grants to the Customer a non-exclusive, non-transferable right, without the right to grant sublicenses, to permit the Authorised Users to use the Services during the Subscription Term solely for the Customer’s personal purposes (if the Customer is a consumer) or internal business operations (if the Customer is a business).